 Inbound Marketing is all about what we do now – and that’s “We Google it” or search on social media.
 Inbound Marketing is about getting people to your website or social pages by generating content (blogs, articles, online newsletters, videos).
 Getting found on the Internet – or by paying for Ads on Google or Bing, these are Pay-Per-Click ads.

 Which is best – Outbound or Inbound Marketing?

-However, if you’re the exhibition promoter who needs to attract lots of visitors to your consumer show, then Inbound Marketing, creating a buzz on the Internet and in Social Media, will be key.
+However, if you’re the exhibition promoter who needs to attract lots of visitors to your consumer show, then Inbound Marketing, creating a buzz on the Internet and in Social Media, will be essential.
 You’ll need to generate lots of stories about the exhibitors and work with them to cross promote and link to their online content.
 Using Content Marketing promotion platforms such as Outbrain and Taboola, are an effective way of spreading your message across online media.
 You will also need to build a well-structured and targeted Pay-Per-Click campaign, through search and social media channels, which reaches out to consumers who have an interest in the exhibition subject matter.

-This approach is an effective way to promote a show, however, what works best is a combination of traditional outbound promotions with a sprinkle of PR in the mix as well!
+This approach is an effective way to promote a show; however, what works best is a combination of traditional outbound promotions with a sprinkle of PR in the mix as well!